Verilog vs VHDL: A Comprehensive Comparison

 Aerospace and Defense

-VHDL is extensively used in the aerospace and defense industries for the design and verification of safety-critical digital systems, such as avionics, radar, and missile guidance systems.
+VHDL is extensively used in the aerospace and defence industries for design and verification of safety-critical digital systems, such as avionics, radar, and missile guidance systems.
 Its strong typing and formal semantics make it well-suited for large-scale projects with stringent reliability and safety requirements.

-As FPGA designs have profound applications in unmanned systems too, VHDL becomes a primary component in the design of FPGA-based aircrafts and unmanned vehicles for enhancing their security especially for long-term deployments.
+As FPGA designs have profound applications in unmanned systems too, VHDL becomes a primary component in the design of FPGA-based aircraft and unmanned vehicles for enhancing their security, especially for long-term deployments.

 Machine Learning and AI Acceleration